 Mediation is a process of facilitated interest-based negotiation in which a neutral mediator assists parties to reach a mutually beneficial resolution.

-This program prepares students with the foundational knowledge to understand conflict and build competency-based skills in communication, negotiation and third party interventions, including interest-based mediation.
+The Mediation and Conflict Resolution Extension Certificate program prepares you with the foundational knowledge to understand conflict and build competency-based skills in communication, negotiation, and third-party interventions with a focus on interest-based mediation.